MarlonSieker/netbox-static-routes/README.md

 ### Install the Plugin

-To install the Plugin clone the git repository and use following command in the right directory:
+To install the Plugin just download it from the pip library:
 ```
-pip install .
+pip install netbox-static-routes-communities
 ```

 ### Migrate the database